divyatadimeti/golf/README.md

 # Golf Swing Phase Detection

 This repository extends the original GolfDB with modifications and human pose estimation to enhance golf swing phase detection.
 It includes experiments for baseline models, dimming, and pose estimation.
+Much of the dataloading, training, and model code is adapted from McNally et. al's GolfDB repository.

+McNally, W., Vats, K., Pinto, T., Dulhanty, C., McPhee, J., & Wong, A. (2019).
+GolfDB: A Video Database for Golf Swing Sequencing.
+In *The IEEE Conference on Computer Vision and Pattern Recognition (CVPR) Workshops* (pp. pages).
+IEEE.

 ## Repository Structure